hphelion/documentation/v13/bindings.fog.block-storage.md

 1. List all available volumes for an account

-        volumes = conn.volumes
+        volumes = conn.list_volumes
         volumes.size   # returns no. of volumes
         # display volumes in a tabular format
         volumes.table([:id, :name, :status, :created_at])

-2. Obtain the details of a particular volume
+2. Obtain the details of a particular volume by volume ID

-        volume = conn.volumes.get(volume_id)
+        volume = conn.list_volumes_detail(volume_id)
         volume.name                         # returns name of the volume volume.created_at                   # returns the date the volume was created volume.status                       # returns the state of the volume e.g. available, in-use

+3. List volume details using a filter

+        conn.list_volumes_detail(
+        	:display_name => "volume name")

-3. List all available bootable volumes for an account
+4. List all available bootable volumes for an account

         bootable_volumes = conn.bootable_volumes
         bootable_volumes.size   # returns no. of bootable volumes